coleslawbrakers/www.colefamily.page-src/content/posts/2019-11-07/homedale.md

 James and Ezri created a Jack-O-Lantern together on the Saturday before Halloween, and we did a trunk or treat on the Sunday.
 ![pumpkin-collage](pumpkin-collage.jpg)![pumpkin](pumpkin.jpg)

 For Halloween, they have a trick or treat event where businesses throughout their downtown area opt in to handing out candy.
 It worked out great for us because we didn't have to intrude on a neighborhood we weren't really a part of.
 She was pretty shy for most of it, and only spoke to one adult who was dressed up as a butterfly.
-She definitely was understanding the concept though, and would hold out her bucket for each place we stopped.!
+She definitely was understanding the concept though, and would hold out her bucket for each place we stopped.

 ![mirror](mirror.jpg)![costume](costume.jpg)